sda0/docker-postgres-logging/README.md

 # postgres-log
-Postgresql docker container which logs queries to stdout
+Postgresql docker container which logs queries to stdout.

-Correct usage of $PGDATA env variable.
+Replaces log_statement="off" by log_statement="all".

+Uses $PGDATA env variable to locate postgres conf files.

 ## Versions
-Note that versions are available as branches.

-The following versions are available:
+The following postgres versions are available:

 * 9.1
 * 9.2